mjstraughan/CubingHistory/docs/3x3/3x3History.md

 ---
 sidebar_position: 1
-description: History of the Rubik's Cube
+description: A comprehensive history of the Rubik's Cube.
+Including predecessors, patents, prototypes, Ernő Rubik, and more.
 ---

 # Rubik's Cube History